NAS Symptom Recovery

 Intel LPC Clock Degradation

-Early warning signs documented in QNAP community forums: boot time increasing from the normal 5 minutes to 13+ minutes, system temperature reading 0°C/0°F, and fan speed reporting as "4294967..."
+Early warning signs documented in QNAP community forums: the unit failing to complete POST, system temperature reading 0°C/0°F, and fan speed reporting as "4294967..."
 RPM (an integer overflow from failed LPC bus communication with the Super I/O chip).

 Documented affected models: TS-251, TS-251+, TS-451, TS-451+, TS-651, TS-453B, TS-453Be